kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

 ```

 You can check that the common workload's ReplicaSet objects got to
-their mailbox workspaces with the following command.
+their mailbox spaces with the following command.
 It will list the
 two copies of that object, each with an annotation whose key is
 `kcp.io/cluster` and whose value is the kcp `logicalcluster.Name` of
-the mailbox workspace; those names appear in the "CLUSTER" column of
+the mailbox space; those names appear in the "CLUSTER" column of
 the custom-columns listing near the end of [the section above about
 the mailbox controller](../#the-mailbox-controller).